 There will be homework assignments given out at the end of each week (5 in total).
 Students are welcome to work with other classmates on the homework, but it is expected that each student turns in his/her own, independently written, homework.
-Please submit an electronic copy of your typed homework assignment that has your name via Canvas.
+Please submit an electronic copy of your typed homework assignment that has your name by e mail to your instructor.
 No late homework will be accepted!